Aken00/readme-gen/Generate.md

   * [Questions](#questions)

   ## Installation
-  Require the file system, use inquirer npm to prompt the user with questions and then initialize the README using writeToFile function
+  Require the file system, use inquirer.js npm to prompt the user with questions and then initialize the README using writeToFile function

   ## Usage
   Utilize this application for a quick and easy way to generate a README